 A platform with advanced analytics will also help you examine and present findings in an easy-to-visualize way.
 Even qualitative data can be better understood via sentiment analysis, and a platform like Leapsome will also provide ideas on how to turn insights into action to improve employee engagement, development, and performance.

-Other ways to nurture employee engagement and support remote workers
+Other ways to nurture employee engagement & support remote workers

 Gallup research shows that companies with high employee engagement levels benefit from the following performance outcomes (and many more):